 Even without much of a track record at all, past performance of a robo-advised portfolio can be safely ignored because the investments inside are set up to track particular indexes and deliver those market returns, minus a small fee.

 How should you think about choosing your investments?

 First, while costs aren’t the be-all and end-all of investment selection, they do matter.
 A lot.
 Aim to keep your investment fees as low as possible.

 Second, diversify.
 Nobel-prize winning economist Harry Markowitz called diversification, “the only free lunch in finance.”
 The idea is that by diversifying, an investor gets a benefit (reduced risk) at no loss in returns.

 Third, be risk-aware.
-If you can’t stomach the idea of stocks losing 30 or 40 percent in a short period of time, then don’t put 80 percent or more of your portfolio in stocks.
-A balanced portfolio of 50 to 60 percent stocks and 40 to 50 percent bonds will lower that volatility and smooth out your investment returns over time.
+If you can’t stomach the idea of stocks losing 30% or 40% in a short period of time, then don’t put 80% or more of your portfolio in stocks.
+A balanced portfolio of 50% to 60% stocks and 40% to 50% bonds will lower that volatility and smooth out your investment returns over time.

 Fourth, know your competencies.
 If you have the skill, drive, and temperament to manage your own investment portfolio then by all means open up a discount brokerage account and go the do-it-yourself route.
 However, if you lack one or more of those traits, it makes sense to pay someone else to manage it for you.

 The advent of robo-advisor digital investing platforms has made that last point easier and a lot more palatable for investors.